5 Days in Iceland: Ultimate Iceland Winter Itinerary

 You’ll gear up with a helmet and crampons before hiking up the glacier and wandering through natural ice caves.
 The beautiful blue and black ice walls will take your breath away!

-After your tour, have lunch at the incredible Suður-Vík right up the road.
-I recommend the reindeer burger!
+After your tour, have lunch at the incredible Suður-Vík right up the road in Vik.
+I highly recommend the reindeer burger and an Icelandic beer!
+We absolutely fell in love with this adorable spot.

 In the afternoon, make your way down to the famous Reynisfjara Black Sand Beach.
 The most iconic black sand beach in Iceland, Reynisfjara has stunning basalt columns that look like something straight out of Game of Thrones!